luohongk/luohongk/README.md

       <a href="https://github.com/luohongk/pymsckf"><b>pymsckf</b></a>
     </td>
     <td>
-      An easy-to-learn Python implementation of MSCKF for learning and research.
+      pymsckf: An Easy-to-Learn Python Implementation of MSCKF for Learning and Research.
     </td>
   </tr>